Interview

 What inspires you?

 “My art begins with a question, a spark, a material remembered from childhood.
-I work intuitively, often setting myself small challenges: how to make magnetism visible, how to sculpt a flower from aluminum and thread, how to turn a forgotten object into something treasured.
+I work intuitively, often setting myself small challenges: how to make magnetism visible, how to sculpt a flower from aluminium and thread, how to turn a forgotten object into something treasured.
 Painting is my anchor.
 I’m currently working with gouache, drawn to its velvety opacity and immediacy.
 My brushwork is expressive, experimental, and deeply tied to mood.
-I want the viewer to feel inside the painting, as if the light is falling on them too.
+I want the viewer to feel transported by the painting, as if the scene is part of their direct experience.
 I grew up sewing clothes and wearing dance costumes, surrounded by sequins, wool, ribbons, and cords.
-These textures live on in my work, not just as materials but as memories.
+These textures live on in my sculptural work, not just as materials but as memories.
 Historical fashion and floral ornamentation fascinate me—how decoration tells stories, how fabric holds emotion.
 I’ve always been drawn to the sparkle of beads, the weight of glass, the quiet elegance of semi-precious stones.
 Sculpture is where I play.
 I build flowers from wire and mesh, observing the natural world closely—its colours, its structures, its quiet resilience.
 I love stencil art and spray paint, especially when it transforms the discarded into something radiant.
 My practice is a celebration of curiosity and transformation.
 It’s rooted in the joy of making, the beauty of light, and the emotional resonance of form.
 Whether I’m painting, sculpting, or assembling, I’m always chasing that moment when something ordinary becomes extraordinary—when art sings.”

 What themes do you pursue?
 Is there an underlying message in your work?